BSDF Importance Baking: A Lightweight Neural Solution to Importance Sampling General Parametric BSDFs: Related Work

+\paragraph{Parametric BSDFs.} Parametric BSDFs represent different materials with explicit parameters.
+Two major groups of parametric BSDFs include empirical models (e.g.,\cite{phong1975, Ashikhmin2001}) and physically-based models, for example, microfacet models~\cite{blinn1977models} with different normal distribution functions (NDFs), including Beckmann \cite{BeckmannSpizzichino:1963}, GGX~\cite{walter2007microfacet} and Generalized-Trowbridge-Reitz (GTR)~\cite{burley2012physically}, and their multiple-bounce extensions~\cite{heitz2016multiple, Feng2018multiV, wang2022position}.
+Apart from multiple-bounce microfacet models, position-free layered BSDFs \cite{guo2018position} contain more parameters, such as the number of layers and the properties of the medium between layers.
+The parameters can also be artist-driven.
+For example, Disney principled materials ~\cite{burley2012physically, mcauley2012practical} are defined by few intuitive parameters, such as sheen and metallic.
+In this paper, We focus on providing a general solution to importance sampling parametric BSDFs.

 \paragraph{BSDF Importance Sampling.} Under the Monte Carlo rendering framework, the BSDF sampling strategy is crucial to variance reduction.
 However, sampling all the components within the BSDF is non-trivial.
-In the microfacet model, sampling the NDF gives a good approximation but can produce significant variance when the incident direction is from a grazing angle.
+In the microfacet model, sampling the NDF gives a good approximation but can produce significant variance when the outgoing direction is from the grazing angle.
 Heitz et al.~\shortcite{heitz2014importance,heitz2018sampling, heitz2017simpler} reduced sampling variance by sampling the distribution of visible normals (VNDF).
 However, VNDF sampling only works for NDF that is stretch-invariant.
 Thus, some NDFs (e.g., GTR) do not allow for accurate VNDF sampling and only use an approximation.
-Even worse, when considering multiple scattering in the microfacet model~\cite{heitz2016multiple}, the importance sampling becomes a random walk due to the absence of the closed-form formulation, leading to low performance.
+Even worse, when considering multiple scattering in the microfacet model~\cite{heitz2016multiple}, the importance sampling becomes a random walk due to the absence of the closed-form formulation, leading to low performance. {BSDF slices can also be approximated by simple lobes, such as two Gaussians~\cite{Fan:2022:NLBRDF} or Blinn-Phong models~\cite{sztrajman2021neural}, then BSDF importance sampling can be evaluated by sampling these known models.
+However, these simple lobes are unlikely to fit complex BSDFs and result in high variance, especially BSDFs with multiple lobes.
+However, our method computes the actual PDF values, producing less variance. \footnote{Note that BSDF is a 3-channel value, but PDF is a single-channel value.
+In this case, BSDF sampling cannot be perfect since PDF cannot always be the same with R, G and B values.
+Therefore, given some PDF values (for example, grayscale) and performing importance sampling accordingly, it should be considered the optimal solution for BSDF importance sampling. } }

+{\paragraph{Hierarchical Sample Warping.} Clarberg et al.~\shortcite{clarberg2005wavelet} proposed an efficient and high-quality hierarchical warping technique that maps a uniform distribution to a hierarchical distribution.
+They applied it to sample environment maps, BSDFs, and their products on-the-fly without evaluating the full integral.
+However, hierarchical structures break the continuity of distributions and increase the precomputation difficulty.
+Additionally, dynamic sampling requires that all BSDF slices are known and represented as wavelets.
+It means that all possible BSDFs need to be tabulated.
+However, tabulating all data is impossible for our layered BSDFs, which include ten dimensions.
+We will explain this issue in Sec.~\ref{sec:sampling_strategies}. }